Community Programs

 Originally developed for a neighborhood nonprofit, The Listening Program is a replicable framework for person-centered drop-in peer support – the kind that doesn’t require professional staff, doesn’t medicalize the people it serves, and actually builds community rather than just managing it.

-The handbook covers everything from how to set up the space to how to train volunteers to how to handle the hard moments.
+The handbook covers everything from how to set up listeners in a shared space to how to train listeners to handle the hard moments.
 It’s designed so that an organization with modest resources can pick it up and run with it.

 Cooking with Confidence